 However, Mother and I were not privy to that class and flew along with everyone else in an ordinary seat.
 But, I was a fretful, wriggly 18month old baby, sitting on my mother’s knee.
 Not exactly ideal for me or my Mum.
 Anyway, a short while later, a well-dressed man in a beautiful suit walked down the aisle and approached my Mother and said: ‘Madam, I have a bunk.
 If you and your baby would like to take it, I would be happy to change places with you.’
 My Mother smiled a beautiful smile and thanked the stanger, as she accepted his kind offer.

 My mother and I spent a comfortable night on the bunk, which the stranger gentleman had offered up (I think the flight was 18 hours or so from Mexico to the UK).Upon landing, my mother asked the cabin staff who the man was.
 The cabin staff responded, “Why, Madam-that was William Hill, the betting shop magnate.”

 And while me nor my Mother ever placed a bet in our lives, we maintained a soft spot for William Hill and the kindness he showed us.
 To receive such an unexpected kindness from a stranger is indeed a wonderful thing.

 So, there you go.
 That is who William Hill was.
 Knowledge is power, people.
 Yes.
 Yes it is.

-*The Black and Tans was officially the Royal Irish Constabulary Special Reserve and was a force of Temporary Constables recruited to assist the RIC (Royal Irish Co-Greynstabulary) during the Irish War of Independence.
-A brainchild of Winston Churchill-then the British Secretary of State for War.
+*The Black and Tans were previously officially the: Royal Irish Constabulary Special Reserve and a force of Temporary Constables, recruited to assist the RIC (Royal Irish Co-Greynstabulary) during the Irish War of Independence.
+It was the ‘brainchild’ of Winston Churchill-then- The British Secretary of State for War.